amirrajan/survivingtheappstore/manuscript/developer-logs.md

 - Downloads: 403
 - Reviews: 5 five-star reviews, 1 one-star review
 - RPG Rank: 567th at its low point, 27th at its height
-- Overall Rank: 1479th for two days (metrics below the 1500th placement aren't kept in AppAnnie)
+- Overall Rank: 1,479th for two days (metrics below the 1500th placement aren't kept in AppAnnie)

-<a id="blindversionreleased"> </a>
+#Postmortem

+Honestly, if your game can make more that $10 the first month, it's a massive success.
+It means that at least a few people are downloading your game.
+Getting over $400 in the first month is absolutely ridiculous given that the _life time_ median for most games in $400.
+I can only attribute this first month's success to releasing during the holiday season and the web version of A Dark Room.
+My third game A Noble Circle has a more realistic first month sales.
+If you can get even that with your first game, consider it a success and celebrate.
+Here is graph of A Noble Circle's first month's sales next to A Dark Room's.

-**Jan 4, 2014: The Accessible Version of A Dark Room Is Released** <a href="#blindversionreleased"><small>permalink</small></a>
+#Jan 4, 2014: The Accessible Version of A Dark Room Is Released

 I worked through the holidays to get the accessible version of A Dark Room completed.
 It spent about 5 days in the approval process and then finally released on the 4th.
 I let Orinks and Aaron know about the updates and they subsequently let their respective communities know.
 The downloads spiked to about 40 downloads for the next two days.
 I really didn't care about the downloads this time around.
 I wanted to do the right thing.
 I also ended up writing about what it took to make A Dark Room accessible: [Raising Awareness, the Blind use iOS Devices](http://amirrajan.net/software-development/2013/12/29/if-you-are-reading-this-you-are-not-blind/).

 Given the accessibility updates and the recent media coverage for A Dark Room, I changed the App Store description too:

 >Awake.
 Head throbbing.
 Vision blurry.